 Do your level best not to buy anything wrapped in plastic, and do your utmost to reuse it.
 Don't send it to landfill; recycle it.

-The reasonably simple first step is starting a compost pile.
+The reasonably simple first step is starting a compost pile for all your kitchen waste.